Street dedicated to last living member of ‘Original Nine’ Black officers who integrated SPD

 Lt.
 White is the last living member of the Original Nine Black police officers who integrated the Savannah Police Department back in 1947.
 The 97-year-old was the first of the group to be sworn in, also making him the first Black law enforcement officer to be sworn in in Georgia.

-“There was several people – and I say several people – who made a comment that there’s gonna be nine more graves in Laura Groves cemetery,” White said.
+“There was several people — and I say several people — who made a comment that there’s gonna be nine more graves in Laurel Groves cemetery,” White said.

 White also served with the Montford Point Marines, the first Black men to serve in the U.S. Marine Corps.
 He is credited with breaking barriers for many Black Savannahians — among them, his oldest daughter.